The Open Door

-"Call Me When You're Sober" was released digitally as the album's lead single on September 14, 2006.
+"Call Me When You're Sober" was released digitally as the album's lead single on September 4, 2006.
 The song peaked at number 10 on the Billboard Hot 100 and charted in the top 10 of multiple countries internationally.
-"Lithium" was released as the second single on January 1, 2007, and "Sweet Sacrifice" was released as the third international single from the album on May 5, 2007.
+"Lithium" was released as the second single on December 4, 2006, and "Sweet Sacrifice" was released as the third international single from the album on May 25, 2007.
 "Good Enough" was released in Germany as the final single on December 14, 2007.
 The Open Door was supported by a worldwide tour that ran from October 2006 to December 2007.

-Background, title, and artwork
+Background

-During an interview with MTV News, Lee stated that Evanescence would being writing material for their sophomore record in March 2004 after finishing their tour in support of Fallen.
-She further explained it was "impossible to write on tour and [writing is] the one thing I love more than anything else about my job", adding that "everybody's just ready to stop touring and go back to the studio".
+Lee stated that Evanescence would begin writing material for the second album in March 2004, after finishing the tour for Fallen (2003).
+She said that it was "impossible to write on tour and [writing is] the one thing I love more than anything else about my job", adding that "everybody's just ready to stop touring and go back to the studio".
+The album progressed slowly because of Lee's desire to maximize the creative process and not rush production, as well as Terry Balsamo's stroke.
+In reference to the album's title, Lee said: "I feel like I have the ability to do a lot of things I couldn't do before, for a number of reasons ...

-The album progressed slowly primarily because of Lee's desire to maximize the creative process and not rush production, as well as guitarist Terry Balsamo's stroke, turmoil in Lee's personal life, and Lee's lawsuit against the band's former manager.
-Lee said that Balsamo's stroke during recording was "the most difficult part" of the process, adding that the frustration of everything that occurred became inspiration and fuel for the album, and made it "a really special" record for the band; "At the end of it, we all felt like we could take a new breath and start anew."

-In an interview with MTV News, Lee said about the album's title: "I feel like I have the ability to do a lot of things I couldn't do before, for a number of reasons... ...
 A lot of doors have kind of been opened in my life—not just since everything has happened for us."
-The album cover, which was designed by Lee, was revealed through the band's official website on August 4, 2006.
+The album cover, which was designed by Lee, was posted on Evanescence's official website on August 4, 2006.